mplesser/azcam-focus/README.md

 # focus

-*focus* is an azcam package to control focus observations used to determine optimal instrument or telescope focus positions.
+*focus* is an *azcam* extension to control focus observations used to determine optimal instrument or telescope focus positions.

 `focus` is usually executed in the console window although a server-side version is available on some systems. `focus` is an instance of the *Focus* or *FocusServer* classes.